 Doctor's Notes on Pericarditis

 Pericarditis is the condition where the thin membrane that lines the outside of the heart becomes inflamed.
 It can be double layered and normally holds less than 50 mL of fluid.
-Signs and symptoms of pericarditis is mainly chest pain described as sharp and pleuritic (increases when the person takes a deep breath or increases when the patient lies flat or decreases when the patient leans forward).
-This paint can radiate to the back or left shoulder.
-Associated symptoms are fever, weakness, and in some patients, swelling of the feet, ankles and legs.
+Signs and symptoms of pericarditis are mainly chest pain described as sharp and pleuritic (increases when the person takes a deep breath or increases when the patient lies flat or decreases when the patient leans forward).
+This pain can radiate to the back or left shoulder.

 Heart Disease : Test Your Medical IQ QuizQuestion